-The first critical success factor is that there must be clear purpose or reason for staff to use the discussion group.
+The first critical success factor is that there must be clear purpose or reason for staff to use the collaboration tools.

 Staff must be able to see that their posts will have a direct impact on a particular issue, or will provide some tangible benefit (for the organisation, or for other staff).

-All too often, online forums are put up to ‘discuss an issue’, or to provide a ‘forum for feedback’.
-Without a clear statement of what will be done with the input gained, the forum may be viewed as even less relevant than the many surveys that are sent out within most organisations.
+All too often, collaboration spaces are created to ‘discuss an issue’, or to provide a ‘forum for feedback’.
+Without a clear statement of what will be done with the input gained, the space may be viewed as even less relevant than the many surveys that are sent out within most organisations.

-In practice, the greatest participation is gained when the use of the discussion forum directly benefits an individual’s job or situation (the ‘what’s in it for me’ factor).
+In practice, the greatest participation is gained when the use of the collaboration and social tools directly benefits an individual’s job or situation (the ‘what’s in it for me’ factor).

-There must be clear purpose in using the online forum
+There must be clear purpose in using the collaboration tools

 Common sense of community